The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Everyone on [The Balance](https://discord.gg/thebalanceffxiv) for teaching me what I know and helping me to get better at the game.
 Without you I would be nowhere near where I am today.

 # What Does Scholar Do?

 At first glance, Scholar appears to be a hard job, especially for people who are just attempting to get into healing for the first time.
 Scholar hotbars are often extremely full and give off the impression of being an overly complicated job.
 In reality, many of them do not see much use in current content.

-Scholar’s main identity revolves around the usage of it’s fairy, which has two forms:Selene and Eos The fairy passively heals in what is essentially a mini-regen, which  enables Scholars to pump out incredible damage.
+Scholar’s main identity revolves around the usage of its fairy, which has two forms: Selene and Eos.
+The fairy passively heals in what is essentially a mini-regen, which enables Scholars to pump out incredible damage.
 On top of this, Scholar has many tools that allow them to quickly heal incoming damage, most of which are off the global cooldown.
 This enables their cohealer to do their maximum possible damage at minimal loss.

 As a Scholar, you will be juggling a resource known as “Aetherflow”.
 You get three stacks every 60s, and they give you access to your most powerful abilities.
 These are your bread and butter abilities that will cover the overwhelming majority of your healing in raids.
 Each Aetherflow ability we use grants 10 Fairy Gauge, which can then be used to execute extra fairy abilities.